Codeine effects and side effects

-Codeine acts in the central nervous system (CNS).
-Opioids attach to specific opioid receptors (found in the brain, spinal cord, and gastrointestinal tract) and when this happens, opioids can effectively change the way a person experiences pain.
-Codeine can affect regions of the brain that influence how we perceive pleasure, which could result in an initial feeling of euphoria after taking the medication.
-Codeine may also produce drowsiness, cause constipation, and (depending on the amount taken) depress breathing.
+Opioids like codeine attach to specific opioid receptors (found in the brain, spinal cord, and gastrointestinal tract), and when this happens, it effectively change the way a person experiences pain.
+Codeine can also affect regions of the brain that influence how a user perceives pleasure, which may result in an initial feeling of euphoria after taking the medication.
+Other possible side-effects include:

 - Nausea or vomiting

 If anyone taking codeine experiences seizures, convulsions, severe dizziness or drowsiness, low blood pressure, slow heartbeat, weakness, difficulty breathing, or extreme mood changes, it's considered an emergency and seeking immediate medical attention is recommended.
 What’s more, taking a large single dose of codeine could also cause severe respiratory depression and even death, so it’s critical that codeine be taken as prescribed.